MR ROTHCHILD! PART I: NATHANIEL

 Samantha smiled, Perhaps he’s thinking of me now.
 Regretting not taking full advantage of the possibilities of a vulnerable woman?

-Perched behind her desk, she’s settling in like a princess on a magic pillow.
-She bit her lip and sighed, I suppose Bob will be my lover.
+Perched behind her desk, she settled in like a princess on a magic pillow.
+She bit her lip and sighed, I suppose Bob will be my lover now.
 She accepted that their relationship was more than sensual regardless of his old age, and sighed dreamily.
 Yes, she would operate with that thought in mind.

 It only made sense because sharing the truth about Levin had cleansed her.
 She had been raped as a child really, when she was very young, by a man she trusted.
 She had kept it to herself then, choosing to interpret it as love on his part.
 In doing so, she was a fool…a kid who thought sex was love.
 But she had conquered and risen above that.
 Free at last until Levin came along and showed her the true violence of rape.